-On April 7, Pascale McAtee, former president of International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 161, Transportation Division, pleaded guilty in U.S. District Court for the Western District of Washington to one count of embezzling more than $82,000 in funds from the Everett (Snohomish County), Wash.-based union.
-He had been indicted last December.
-Sentencing is scheduled for July.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 18, Charles Hill, former financial secretary of Glass, Molders, Pottery, Plastics and Allied Workers Local 46, was indicted in U.S. District Court for the Western District of Pennsylvania on one count of embezzling $7,000 in funds from the Avonmore (Westmoreland County), Pa.-based union.
+The indictment follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡